Editorial policy

 Sources we cite

 - Calculator math: NIST volume/weight conversion constants.
 Standard hobby formulas (heater wattage, filter GPH) cross-checked against published manufacturer sizing tables (Aqueon, Fluval, Eheim).
+Full formulas + assumptions live on the methodology page.

 - Water-chemistry claims: USGS water-quality references, peer-reviewed aquaculture papers where they exist for the specific claim, otherwise hobby consensus with the uncertainty noted.